 You know how the simplest answer is usually sitting right in front of you?
-It's especially true when it's summer and we're feeling hot and hungry in the kitchen, unsure of what to make at home.
 The simplest recipe is always the way to go, which is why we're so into ceviche lately.
 Though it looks like a gourmet, chef-made meal, it's actually super easy to prepare at home.
 So if you've never made a ceviche recipe at home (or tried it at all), it's a game changer.

 Scallop and tilapia ceviche made with fresh lime juice, tomatoes, diced cucumbers, red onion, jalapeños, and cilantro from Spoon Fork Bacon.
 Eat it with some chips or roll it up into a taco.
 Just add hot sauce!
 It's incredibly easy to make at home since it doesn't require any cooking in an over, just some quality time in the refrigerator.